-In my first post I said that I am writing this series about dynamic network analysis because I want to explore with you how a different way of thinking about the world and our place in it can make it easier for us to see and make something out of how widely and how often critically things, people, and events are not separate and distinct in neat categorical ways, but instead are interwoven into relationships that make the whole totality of them, as the saying goes, bigger than the sum of the parts.
+In my first post I said that I am writing this series on dynamic network analysis (DYNA) because I want to explore with you how a different way of thinking about the world and our place in it can make it easier for us to see and make something out of how widely and how often critically things, people, and events are not separate and distinct in neat categorical ways, but instead are interwoven into relationships that make the whole totality of them, as the saying goes, bigger than the sum of the parts.
 Since what I want to write about, however, is complicated, I need to proceed step by step.

 The next step in this second post is a brief quiz I’d like you to take before we move on to take a closer look in Post #3 at what is called network analysis.

 Quiz: How good are you at thinking outside the category?

 Please take a piece of printer paper and draw a line down the middle from top to bottom.
 Near the top of the left-hand column, write the word categorical.
 Do the same for the right column, except make the word relational.
 Then write in items under these two headings matching those shown here.
 Note that the last two rows are blank.
 In a moment I will be asking what you would add in these two bottom rows resonating with the rows above them.

 Here’s the question I want to ask: What makes the items in the right-hand column different from those in the left-hand column?
 Yes, it is OK to use Google if some of the items seem obscure.
 And yes, this is a categorical question for sure.

 The answers I am looking for